 The Camera Serial Interface (CSI) is a specification developed by the MIPI Alliance that defines an interface between a camera and a host processor.
 It enables frame resolutions of 1080p, 4k, 8k, and beyond, and stable images including 240 frames per second and higher.
 It also supports sensor fusion allowing camera imagery to be associated with ambient light, infrared, gyro, motion/presence detection, accelerometer, and MEMS sensors.

 SMARC-sXAL supports secure/trusted boot at the Bios/UEFI level.
 This Intel feature establishes a root of trust on which higher applications can be run securely.
 SMARC-sXAL runs Windows 10 IoT, a secure operating system specifically developed for IoT cloud applications.
 Application trust is enhanced on Kontron modules using a technology called AppProtect, which offers copy protection and reverse-engineering protection with hardware-based encryption.
 AppProtect protects the screen and camera by refusing to run applications when the system is compromised with unauthorized code.
-These three levels of security are shown in Figure 1.

 Foundation for Security